silvinayosa/SenProj/README.md

 ## Steps to install node.js and python venv in local machines(including the libraries and dependencies):

 1) For Node.js: After cloning your repository, run:
+(This will recreate the node_modules/ folder based on your package.json file)

  ```
- npm install  #(This will recreate the node_modules/ folder based on your package.json file).
+ npm install
  ```

 2) For Python: After cloning, run the following commands: